lpw25/ocaml/readme.md

 * yacc-force: Add a "force" feature to OCamlYacc to support the "lexer hack"
 * multicore: Add multicore support to OCaml
 * macros: Add macros to OCaml
+* check-injectivity: Compiler that warns if non-injectivity is hidden

 Misc: